Albury - South

 Albury - South has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-The performance of an area is significantly influenced by changes in local infrastructure.
-AreaSearch has identified a total of 54 projects that are likely to impact the area.
-Notable projects include Botanic Gardens - Elm Ave Redevelopment, Punthill Albury Apartment Hotel, Main Sewer Pump Station Upgrade, and Oddies Creek Splash Park.
-The following list details those expected to be most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 49 such projects that are expected to impact the area.
+Notable among these are the Botanic Gardens - Elm Ave Redevelopment, Punthill Albury Apartment Hotel, Main Sewer Pump Station Upgrade, and Oddies Creek Splash Park, with further details provided below for those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.